GetThematic/backend-task-2025/README.md

 - theme: the theme that all provided sentences are about
 - baseline: an array of sentences and ids

+Notes about the input data:

+- Sentences come from comments, ids are from comments, therefore there can be multiple sentences with the same id.
+This is expected and correct data.
+- Therefore an id could be in multiple resulting clusters, but should be only once per cluster.

 ## Expected Output

 ### Standalone Analysis Output